pkgw/stund/README.md

 # stund — an SSH tunnel daemon

-Be warned, this README is very much a work in progress!
-As is the project as a whole.

 Stund (“stunned”), an SSH tunnel daemon, will maintain SSH tunnels in the background for you.
 It is convenient when you are often logging in to remote systems that require you to type in a password every time you connect.